 The number of cyber breaches skyrocketed during the pandemic as bad actors targeted newly remote workers that lacked adequate security protection and sufficient training to spot hacking and phishing attempts.
-Phishing attacks account for almost 30% of alerts at Pondurance, the most frequent alert that we see.
+Phishing attacks account for almost 30% of alerts at Pondurance, the most frequent alert that we see, leaving organizations wondering how to prevent phishing attacks.
 Attackers are getting more sophisticated and leveraging current events like COVID-19 and tax season to deploy new attacks.
 In 2020, attackers launched a global phishing campaign targeting the COVID-19 vaccine cold chain.
 IBM noted that the attackers hit European Commission’s Directorate-General for Taxation and Customs Union, as well as European and Asian companies involved in the supply chain, possibly to harvest credentials for future use.
 And on Tuesday (3/30), the IRS warned of a tax-refund phishing scam targeting college students and staff that says they have a pending refund.

 There are some obvious signs that an email is a phishing attempt.
 Attackers are smart but do not always use the usual tone or greeting that you would expect to see from the sender.
 They tend to have an unusual sense of urgency coupled with bad grammar and spelling errors as well.